missionpinball/mpf-docs/finalization/software.rst

 Run MPF in production mode
 --------------------------

+YAML is quite slow to parse and reading configs dominates the startup time of MPF and MPF-MC.
+This is mostly fine during development and we can partially mitigate the costs by caching.
+However, things are different when running a production machine as caching will not work on a cold boot with a typical read-only setup.
+Usually production machine setups use less beefy computers with slower disks which makes thinks even worse.

 Starting with version 0.54 MPF has a production mode which will use pre-compiled config bundles for much faster start-up times.
 Additionally, this will disable some expensive config and runtime validations